jaitlimaye/jaitlimaye/README.md

 ### Hi there 👋, my name is Jait 🙌
 #### I am currently a Fullstack Developer at <a href="https://fixxi.repair/">Fixxi Technologies</a>
-I am a ambitious and motivated software developer who is quick to adapt to new technology
+I am an ambitious and motivated software developer who is quick to adapt to new technology
 </br>
 </br>
 </br>